Ajayrx/Ajayrx/README.md

   *Creating an online C compiler for coding on mobile devices with ease.*

 - 📝 **Online Leave Application for College** *(In Progress)*
-  *Developing a website where students can submit leave applications that are automatically sent to the proctor via WhatsApp.*
+  *Developing a website where students can submit leave applications that are automatically sent to the proctor via WhatsApp and then server will send a msg to hostel warden.*

 ---